FIRE Calculator India (2026)

 2. Invest Early

 The Power of Compounding works best over long periods.
 Starting in your 20s can reduce the required monthly investment by half compared to starting in your 30s.
+Use a CAGR Tool to track results.

 3. Low-Cost Living